matthiaskoenig/dfba/README.md

 ## iBioSim
 <a href="http://www.async.ece.utah.edu/ibiosim" title="iBioSim"><img src="./docs/images/logos/ibiosim.png" height="35"/></a>

-To use iBioSim, you can follow the instructions available at [this link](./models/iBioSim_Tutorial.md).
+To use iBioSim, you can follow the instructions available [here](./models/iBioSim_Tutorial.md).

 ## Tool reproducibility
 The numerical identity of the results was checked with results available in the